deonpollard/HSO/README.md

 7. **Automation and scheduling** Automates workflows to move data when it make sense, reducing manual intervention.
 Offloader/Onloader can be run on-demand or scheduled.
 In addition offloader can be triggered by Smartsheet or Enterprise Events.
 8. **Metadata Preservation** Captures and restores Smartsheet structures (Folder hierarchies, names, etc) and retain knowledge of most attributes.
 9. **Data Integrity & Security** Uses checksum algorithms (MD5, SHA256) to verify file transfers and supports encrypted transport and authentication.
 Offloaded data under your control.
+10. **OnRamp** Should the need arise, offloaded sheets can be transformed into PPT-Decks or Database-Tables, a process called **onramp**.

 ## When to use